tsinghua-rll/VoxelNet-tensorflow/README.md

 1. run `preprocess.py` for pointcloud preprocess(attention to use correct path)
 2. run `train.py`
-3. launch a tensorboard and wait for it
+3. launch a tensorboard and wait for the training process

 # Result